-To provide for true isochronous transfers and configurable Quality of Service (QoS) transactions, the ICH7 supports two virtual channels on DMI: VC0 and VC1.
+To provide for true isochronous transfers and configurable Quality of Service (QoS) transactions, the ICH7 supports two virtual channels on DMI: VCO and VC1.
 These two channels provide a fixed arbitration scheme where VC1 is always the highest priority.
-VC0 is the default conduit of traffic for DMI and is always enabled.
+VCO is the default conduit of traffic for DMI and is always enabled.
 VC1 must be specifically enabled and configured at both ends of the DMI link (i.e., the ICH7 and (G)MCH).

-- A chip-to-chip connection interface to ICH7 - 2 GB/s point-to-point DMI to ICH7 (1 GB/s each direction) - 100 MHz reference clock (shared with PCI Express Graphics Attach) - 32-bit downstream addressing - APIC and MSI interrupt messaging support.
-Will send Intel-defined "End Of Interrupt" broadcast message when initiated by the processor. - Message Signaled Interrupt (MSI) messages - SMI, SCI and SERR error indication - Legacy support for ISA regime protocol (PHOLD/PHOLDA) required for parallel port DMA, floppy drive, and LPC bus masters
+- A chip-to-chip connection interface to Intel ICH7 - 2 GB/s point-to-point DMI to ICH7 (1 GB/s each direction) - 100 MHz reference clock (shared with PCI Express Graphics Attach) - 32-bit downstream addressing - APIC and MSI interrupt messaging support.
+Will send Intel-defined "End Of Interrupt" broadcast message when initiated by the processor. - Message Signaled Interrupt (MSI) messages - SMI, SCI and SERR error indication

-1.3.4 PCI Express Graphics Interface
+1.3.4 PCI Express Interface

 The (G)MCH contains one 16-lane (x16) PCI Express port intended for an external PCI Express graphics card.
 The PCI Express port is compliant to the PCI Express Base Specification revision 1.1.
-The x16 port operates at a frequency of 2.5 Gb/s on each lane while employing 8b/10b encoding, and supports a maximum theoretical bandwidth of 40 Gb/s in each direction.
+The x16 port operates at a frequency of 2.5 GB/s on each lane while employing 8b/10b encoding, and supports a maximum theoretical bandwidth of 40 GB/s in each direction.
+The 82G31 GMCH multiplexes a PCI Express interface with the Intel® sDVO ports.